osism/testbed/README.md

 [![Documentation](https://img.shields.io/static/v1?label=&message=documentation&color=blue)](https://docs.osism.tech/testbed)

-With this testbed, it is possible to run a full OSISM installation, the baseline of the Sovereign Cloud Stack, on an existing OpenStack environment such as City Cloud or Open Telekom Cloud.
+With this testbed, it is possible to run a full OSISM installation, the baseline of the Sovereign Cloud Stack, on an existing OpenStack environment such as Cleura or Open Telekom Cloud.

 The testbed is intended as a playground.
 Further services and integration will be added over time.
 More and more best practices and experiences from the productive installations will be included here in the future.
 It will become more production-like over time.
-However, at no point does it claim to represent a production exactly.
+However, at no point does it claim to represent a production setup exactly.

 Open Source Software lives from participation.
 We welcome any issues, change requests or general feedback.
 Do not hesitate to open an issue.